johnwcowan/r7rs-work/ProcessesCowan.md

 `process-exception?`) and should be avoided when not necessary.
 However, they add a great deal of power and flexibility to the creation of process graphs.
 If the *narrow?* argument is false or absent, all threads present in the parent process are also present in the child.
-If it is true, only the calling thread is present in the child process.
+If it is true, only a subset of threads that include the calling thread is present in the child process.
+Which threads exist depends on the mapping of Scheme threads to Posix threads.

 `(process-fork `[*narrow?*]`)`